DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 What is ethics?
-Is it relevant for business?
+Is it relevant for business and technology?
 What are the new frontiers of business ethics in the future of work?
-This module is a journey through the main themes of ethics in the business context, with a special focus on the role of technology in organizations and related ethical issues.
-MT430 details the study of ethics for business and technology according to five main areas.
-Students will be first introduced to what is ethics, and what are the main ethical theories which can be applied to business and technology, and how business ethics deals with cultural diversity in the global and technologically advanced business environment.
-A special focus is dedicated to the existence and implementation of universal standards for business and technology.
-Secondly, the module takes the perspective of the individual in the business organization, and it reflects on the meaning of responsibility and on the main ethical issues in business, with specific reference to ethical issues related to the use of technology in the workplace.
-Thirdly, assuming the perspective of the manager, the module explores the different theories on the purpose of business.
-As a fourth area, MT430 explores the fascinating relationship between business, technology and society, also touching on the timely topic of sustainability and the relationship between business, technology, and the United Nations Sustainable Development Goals.
-Finally, some lectures are dedicated the Fourth Industrial Revolution and its impact in the workplace.
+This module is a journey through the main themes of ethics in our contemporary business and technological context.
+BAA1029 details the study of ethics for business and technology according to different areas.
+Students will be first introduced to what ethics is, and what are the main ethical theories which can be applied to business and technology.
+This module helps students reflect on cultural diversity in the global and technologically advanced business environment.
+A special focus is dedicated to the existence and implementation of universal standards for business and technology, with a special focus on the EU AI Act.
+The module also characterizes the meaning of responsibility and the main ethical issues in business, with specific reference to ethical issues related to the use of technology in the workplace.
+In addition, it studies the interaction between leadership, character, and organizational culture.
+Finally, it touches on the fascinating relationship between business, technology and society, opening the reflection on meaningful work and the future of work scenario

 Learning Outcomes